 Why Would I Need a Guitar Stand?

 This is just one of the many situations where a guitar stand can save you some big bucks.
-And all things considered, they really are pretty cheap. $20 will get you a perfectly functional stand, and it will pay for itself a hundred times over through sheer convenience.
+And all things considered, they really are pretty inexpensive.

 On-Stage XCG4 Black Tripod Guitar Stand

 Established in 1979 by The Music People, Inc., On-Stage is the company behind what are arguably the most widely used instrument and instrument equipment stands in history.
 They’re one of the nation’s leading suppliers of stands, and the products they produce have been used in studios and on stages the world over.

 Since the brand’s inception, On-Stage has expanded their line of product into eight distinct categories: Guitar, Microphone, Keyboard, Workstation, Rack/Amp/Mixer, Speaker, Lighting, and Band/Orchestra.
 Every product produced by the company focuses on affordability and durability, making them a great choice for any musician.